 You can think of the Huts either as very comfortable, ‘hard-roofed tents’ or ‘very basic buildings’ depending on your expectations!
 The only electricity is a solar-charged battery system (installed in September 2016) to run the fridge, lighting and a couple of mains sockets (only very low power – not for electric motors or heaters!) and USB ports for charging mobiles.
 There is a mains water supply, but it is not suitable for drinking.

-In accordance with the great respect for created things in the famous rule of St Benedict (480-540) the monks of Worth Abbey like to share and make available to others the estate on which they live.
+In accordance with the great respect for created things and in line the famous rule of St Benedict (480-540) the monks of Worth Abbey like to share and make available to others the estate on which they live.
 Since the 1930s the monks have made the Bermondsey Huts available to groups of people who would benefit from an inexpensive holiday or retreat in the countryside.

 Please note we can only accept 1 group booking on site at any one time.